 Independent professionals seek out a work environment where they will thrive.
 Three values they hold as very important are: the ability to control their work, the ability to control their schedule, and the ability to work on tasks they enjoy doing.
 Companies that understand these values and give independents the freedom and flexibility to work how they want will be much more successful in attracting and retaining top talent.

-4. The Opportunity to Learn and Build Skills
+4. Provide Opportunities for Independents to Learn and Build Skills

 Independent professionals are skilled experts in their field, but in order to stay on top of their game and remain valuable to clients, it’s important for them to continually update their abilities and add new skills to their repertoire.
 In fact, 88% of independents say learning new skills is either very important or important to their careers.
 It is not uncommon, therefore, for independents to seek out work assignments that will help them grow professionally.